Codecademy/docs/content/c-sharp/concepts/classes/classes.md

 ## Static Classes

 Static classes are defined using the `static` keyword and exclusively contain static members, such as methods, properties, and fields.
 Unlike regular classes, static classes cannot be instantiated with the `new` keyword.
 Instead, their members are accessed using the class name itself.
 These classes are commonly used for utility functions or to group related functionality.
+The `static` keyword forces all fields, methods and properties to require the static keyword.
+This means that if you try to create any of these without the static keyword the code will not run and will produce a compile-time error.
+The reason behind this is that becuase you can not create an instance of a static class any methods, properties and fields that are not marked as static would be unreachable.

 ## Partial classes